 Note: Individuals under 65 and receiving Social Security disability also are eligible after 24 months.

 Key — most importantly SS - processes a person's applications so I recommend calling the Local SS office:

-Note: When your application is complete — the MediCare system considers you "entitled".
-It's their name for the date your coverage began:
+Note: When your application is complete MediCare considers you "entitled" — their name for the date your coverage began:

 -> Part A for inpatient hospital services.

 -> Part B for medically necessary outpatient services.

-BTW — entitled is an important MediCare word - its printed on each ID card above Part A and Part B to show when the person's coverage started!
+BTW — entitled is - printed on each ID card above Part A and Part B to show when each part of a person's coverage started!

-The IEP is a seven month period with a person's eligible month in the middle.
+The IEP is a seven month period with the person's eligible month in the middle.

 Want to sign up at 65?
 SS's complex [not logical ] rules tell us you can submit your application for Part A & Part B during: